 Chief and Council meet every Wednesday each week.
 If you would like to meet with Chief and Council, call the Shuswap Band Office at (250) 341-3678 to make an appointment.

 Chief Barbara Cote

-Barb has completed a Masters’s Degree in Distributed Learning from Royal Roads University in 2006 and continued to work full-time as an Aboriginal Education Support Worker which she started in 1975 until she was elected as a councillor in November of 2012.
+Barb has completed a master’s degree in Distributed Learning with Royal Roads University in 2006 and continued to work full-time as an Aboriginal Education Support Worker which she started in 1975 until she was elected as a councillor in November of 2012.
 In November 2014 she was voted in as Chief and again in 2016 until the present.
 It has been such a gift to see our community grow and to be inclusive of our members both on and off-reserve.
 Seeing our youth learning their culture and parents and grandparents working together on regalia is one of her greatest gifts.

 Councillor Mark Thomas

 A highlight of Mark’s interest is the advocation for salmon restoration in the Columbia River, which he has done through public speaking engagements such as the annual Salmon Festival in Invermere or the annual, online Bringing the Salmon Home Festival event.
 Government agency education on the history of the Shuswap Band is also a keen interest of Marks, he has pushed for awareness of his communities’ rights and title which he feels has the honour to carry out the inherent responsibilities of the Shuswap Bands Peoples through stewardship and taking our place in Secwepemculew.
-Salmon Restoration is key in Mark,s view to re-establish long lost cultural, spiritual, communal and economic losses suffered by the Columbia Basin peoples.
+Salmon Restoration is key in Mark’s view to re-establish long lost cultural, spiritual, communal, and economic losses suffered by the Band.